 Applicants must be US citizens or permanent residents.
 In addition, all applicants must have completed all PhD requirements, including submission of the PhD dissertation,by the date on which they submit their application materials.
 Applicants who have completed all PhD requirements but have not yet had the degree conferred should provide a letter from their Director of Graduate Studies that states: (a) that all PhD requirements are complete; and (b) the date on which the degree will be conferred.
 The opportunity to conduct lexicographical research and contribute articles to be published in the lexicon may be of special interest to scholars who are already established in tenure-track positions, as well as those who are just entering the profession.
 The Fellowship offers valuable experience for scholars in a variety of specialties (e.g., Latin language and literature, Roman law, Roman history, the literature of early Christianity); although it is not limited to individuals working in Latin philology, applicants should possess a thorough familiarity with and a special interest in the Latin language, as well as advanced competence in Greek.
 It is anticipated that applicants will already have a reading knowledge of German and will be willing to work toward proficiency in spoken German.
 Women and members of groups currently underrepresented in Classics are particularly encouraged to apply.

 If, for some reason, it is impossible to submit these materials electronically, please write to Dr. Cullyer at the e-mail address above or call her at 646-939-0435 for alternative instructions.
-Visit the Publications and Research Division's page on the TLL for more information, or contact the Chairperson of the TLL Fellowship Advisory Board of the SCS:
+Visit this page for more information, or contact the Chairperson of the TLL Fellowship Advisory Board of the SCS: